• What is Copywriting?

 • About Us

-• About Nicki
+• About Nicki Krawczyk

-Copywriting Q&A: Why You Need an Online Portfolio
+Why You Need an Online Portfolio

 By Nicki Krawczyk Leave a Comment

-Find out exactly why you need a portfolio—and how to build oneWhen a lot of people first try to get into copywriting, their first steps are to spruce up their resumes and cover letters and then apply to jobs.
-And these people (usually, by the way, the ones who tell you that it’s “soooo hard to get into copywriting”) never get called in for interviews.
+When a lot of people first try to get into copywriting, their first steps are to spruce up their resumes and cover letters and then apply to jobs.
+And these people (usually, by the way, the ones who tell you that it’s “so hard to get into copywriting”…see more below) never get called in for interviews.
 Why?
 Because they haven’t put together online portfolios.
-Read on to find out exactly why this is a step you cannot skip and how you can get started with yours.
+Find out exactly why this is a step you cannot skip and how you can get started with yours.

-An online portfolio shows prospective employers and clients that you know what you’re doing—you know how to write great copy and pair it with images—before they even meet you.
+An online portfolio shows prospective employers and clients that you know what you’re doing.
+You know how to write great copy and pair it with images—before they even meet you.
 Your online portfolio is proof that you know how to do your job.
 And that is very powerful.

 Think about it: Hiring anyone is a risk.
-There’s no guarantee they’ll actually be able to do the job they’re hired for.
+There’s no guarantee they’ll be able to do the job they’re hired for.
 But a portfolio is proof that you understand the concepts of copywriting and can translate them into real work.

-If you don’t have an online portfolio, no one is going to call you in for an interview because you can’t offer any proof that you actually know how to write copy.
+If you don’t have an online portfolio, no one is going to call you in for an interview because you can’t offer any proof that you know how to write copy.

 The assumption is that if you know how to write copy, you will have written copy and you will have put it together in an online portfolio to prove that you can do it.
 And, on the other hand, if you don’t know how to write copy, you won’t have written copy and you can’t create a portfolio—hence, no portfolio equals no copywriting ability.

-So, you need an online portfolio to show prospective clients and employers that you can actually write copy and that calling you in for an interview won’t waste anyone’s time.
+So, you need an online portfolio to show prospective clients and employers that you can write copy…and that calling you in for an interview won’t waste anyone’s time.
 And make no mistake, a great cover letter won’t be enough to overcome a lack of portfolio samples.
 There are so many other applicants for any job that they won’t have to bother with someone who doesn’t have a portfolio.

 Got it?
 You cannot get copywriting jobs without a portfolio.